Car insurance buying guide

 No claims bonus (also known as no claims discount or NCB) plays a big part in bringing your car insurance costs down.

 A NCB of five years or more, as an example, can entitle drivers to up to 60%-75% discount on car insurance premiums.
-However, NCB is earned.
-In general, for every year that a driver has insurance on a car without making a claim, they will earn another year’s NCB to a maximum of 5 years.
+However, a NCB has to be earned.
+In general, for every year that a driver has insurance on a car without making a claim, they will earn another year’s NCB up to a maximum of 5 years.

 Many households own more than one vehicle, in which case it might be worth considering a multi car insurance policy.
 You can usually insure up to five vehicles (depending on the insurer), and it cuts down on paperwork as well as premiums.
-People who insure multiple vehicles with the same company can often save 10% or more off their premiums.
+People who insure multiple vehicles with the same company can often save 10% or more on the cost of their car insurance premiums.

-This is the part where people can get quite confused, you aren’t the first and you won’t be the last.
+If you’re confused by the concept of car insurance excess then don’t worry, you aren’t the first and you certainly won’t be the last.
 All car insurance policies carry an excess, which is the amount you have to pay towards any claims.
 The excess usually comes in two parts: the compulsory excess, and the voluntary excess.

-Say a typical compulsory excess is £200, so if you make a claim for £500, the insurer would pay only £300.
+A typical compulsory excess fee is around £200, meaning if you were to put in a claim for £500, the insurer would pay only £300.
 It’s worth bearing the excess in mind before you put in a claim.
 If the damage is not serious, it might be better to pay the full cost out of your own pocket in order to protect your no claims bonus.
 Check the small print of the policy though because the excess does not always apply to minor claims, such as windscreen repair.

-You choose the level of your voluntary excess, usually starting at £50 or £100 in addition to the compulsory excess.
+You are able to choose the level of your voluntary excess, usually starting at £50 or £100.
+This is not an alternative to compulsory excess and must be paid on top.
 If you are prepared to agree to a higher voluntary excess, you might be able to negotiate a lower premium.
-Remember that you must pay the excess in the event of a claim, so make sure it is something within your budget.
+Remember though that you must pay the excess in the event of a claim, so make sure it is something within your budget.

 What is black box insurance?

-There are various black box insurers available, all offering many different policies that can that work in slightly different ways.
-But one thing they have in common is that they all reward careful drivers.
-So, if you drive few miles, or you are prepared to avoid driving at night or during the rush hour, you might save money with black box insurance.
-Some telematics firms claim they can cut your car insurance bill by as much as 50%, which is a popular choice for young or infrequent drivers.
+So, if you drive few miles or are prepared to avoid driving at night or during the rush hour, you might save money with black box insurance.
+Some telematics firms claim they can cut your car insurance bill by as much as 50%, which is why it is such a popular choice for young or infrequent drivers.

 What can make my policy expensive?

 Insurance is all about risk.
-The higher risk an insurance company thinks you are the more expensive your cover may be.
+The more likely you are deemed to place a claim, the more expensive your cover may be – remember, contrary to popular belief, insurance companies do not want you to make a claim.
 There are a number of factors insurers will look at before they quote a premium for car insurance cover, but your age is one of the key indicators of risk.
-Basically, older motorists tend to have fewer accidents than younger drivers.
+There are a few reasons for this, but they can all be whittled down to one key factor: older, more experienced motorists tend to have fewer accidents than younger drivers.

-Another attempt of bringing your insurance policy cost down is to consider some kind of advanced driving course if one is available to you.
-They say courses like this can reduce the likelihood of an accident by 25%.
-It can also lead to a discount on your car insurance with a valid certificate.
+Another tried and tested method of bringing the cost of your insurance policy down is to consider some kind of advanced driving course if one is available to you.
+Courses like this can reduce the likelihood of an accident by 25%, while it can also lead to a discount on your car insurance with a valid certificate.

 - Temporary car insurance